tiwariaayushmaan/C-Piscine/README.md

-# 42 Berlin Piscine – C Projects & Rush Challenges 🚀
+# 42 Heilbronn Piscine – C Projects & Rush Challenges 🚀

-This repository contains a comprehensive collection of all C projects and rush challenges completed during the 42 Berlin Piscine—an intensive, month-long immersion into the fundamentals of low-level programming, algorithmic thinking, and collaborative problem-solving.
+This repository contains a comprehensive collection of all C projects and rush challenges completed during the 42 Heilbronn Piscine—an intensive, month-long immersion into the fundamentals of low-level programming, algorithmic thinking, and collaborative problem-solving.
 Each project reflects the learning curve and determination involved in this unique experience.

 ---